Southern Indiana hosts Bullock and South Dakota - WTOP News

 Evansville, Indiana; Friday, 8 p.m.
 EST

-BOTTOM LINE: South Dakota faces Southern Indiana after Quandre Bullock scored 20 points in South Dakota’s 80-76 win against the Western Michigan Broncos.
+BOTTOM LINE: South Dakota takes on Southern Indiana after Quandre Bullock scored 20 points in South Dakota’s 80-76 victory against the Western Michigan Broncos.

+The Screaming Eagles are 0-1 in home games.
+Southern Indiana allows 78.8 points to opponents and has been outscored by 7.8 points per game.

 TOP PERFORMERS: Jayland Randall is scoring 15.4 points per game and averaging 3.0 rebounds for the Screaming Eagles.